telerik/kendo-ui-core/docs/AngularJS/introduction.md

 # Using Kendo with AngularJS

 Kendo UI can be used seamlessly with AngularJS.
-The two frameworks have some overlapping features though; if you are using AngularJS then you probably want to use Angular's own routing mechanism and data binding.
+The two frameworks have some overlapping features though.
+If you are using AngularJS then you probably want to use Angular's own routing mechanism and data binding.
 Do not mix that with Kendo MVVM.

+> AngularJS Kendo UI widget initialization is not designed to be integrated with the Kendo UI server wrappers.
+Using wrappers is equivalent to [jQuery plugin syntax initialization](/basics/jquery-initialization).
+If you want to create Kendo UI widgets via the
+AngularJS pattern, then do not use server wrappers.

 ## Using Angular-Kendo bindings